Viking ship: Ship construction

 Viking ships varied from other contemporary ships, being generally more seaworthy and lighter.
-This was achieved through use of clinker (lapstrake) construction.
-The planks on Viking vessels were rived (split) from large, old-growth trees — especially oak.
-A ship's hull could be as thin as one inch (2.5 cm), as a rived plank is stronger than a sawed plank found in later craft, resulting in a strong yet supple hull.

-Working up from a stout oaken keel and ribs, the shipwrights would rivet on the planks using wrought iron rivets and roves, reinforced with added support ribs and thwarts.
-Each tier of planks overlapped the one below, and a caulking of tarred cow's hair was used between planks to create a waterproof hull.
+This was achieved through use of clinker (lapstrake) construction of the hull.
+The planks on Viking vessels were riven (split) from large, old-growth trees—especially oak—as a riven plank is stronger than the sawn plank found in later craft.
+A single strake (plank) could be as thin as one inch (2.5 cm), resulting in a strong yet supple hull.
+Working up from a stout oaken keel and ribs, shipwrights fastened strakes to the keel and stem and joined them with iron nails whose ends were hammered over a roves, or washers, to hold them in place.
+Each tier of planking overlapped the one below, and a caulking of tarred rope was used between planks to create a waterproof hull.
+The ships were strengthened structurally with crossbeams riding on top of each of the long floor timbers.
+The mast was supported by a keelson, a heavy timber block placed on top of the keel.

 Remarkably large vessels could be constructed using traditional clinker construction.
-Dragon-ships carrying 100 warriors were not uncommon.

-Furthermore, during the early Viking Age, oar ports replaced rowlocks, allowing oars to be stored while the ship was at sail and to provide better angles for rowing.
+Dragon ships carrying 100 warriors were not uncommon.
+During the early Viking Age, oar ports replaced rowlocks, allowing oars to be stored while the ship was under sail to provide better angles for rowing.
 The largest ships of the era could travel five to six knots using oar power and up to ten knots under sail.
+Warships such as the skeid and the snekka were built with shallow drafts and equipped with sails.
+This combination endowed them with exceptional maneuvering capabilities and enabled them to land on beaches and sail up rivers.